instructlab/community/docs/SKILLS_GUIDE.md

 ### Searching, Extraction and Summarization

-Skills to select odd information in a document, draw conclusions, pull out information, draw insights or generate TODOs from information provided in the "Context" field are welcome.
+Skills to select odd information in a document, draw conclusions, pull out information, draw insights or generate TODOs from information provided in the "context" field are welcome.

 ### Complex Rulesets and Games